thorin/redmine_ldap_sync/README.md

   - **Enabled**: While searching for groups, *Ldap Sync* will also search for dynamic groups.
   - **Enabled with a ttl**: The dynamic groups cache[²](#license) will expire every **t** minutes.
   - **Disabled**: *Ldap Sync* will not search for dynamic groups.
++ **User/Group fields:**
+  - **Synchronize** - If enabled, the selected field will be synchronized both on the rake tasks and after every login.
+  - **LDAP attribute** - The ldap attribute to be used as reference on the synchronization.
+  - **Default value** - Shows the value that will be used as default.

 ### Rake tasks